 - Here’s one where I describe my case studies on YouTube ($20k)

-- Here’s one where I talk about promoting stuff on Clickbank and the strategies I employed ($500k).
+- Here’s one where I talk about my Clickbank success stories and the strategies I employed ($500k).

 - Here’s one where I basically took ALL of my case studies and compiled them into a guide on how all this stuff earned me over $1 million.